-But, this is a limited perspective, and only encompasses the physical reaction of the heart.
+But, that is a limited perspective, and only encompasses the physical function of the heart.

 The heart, according to the ancient Greeks, is the true motivator for the human spirit.
 And, according to ancient healing practices, the energetic charge of the heart is directly connected to our emotional and spiritual experiences.

 Before I begin, it’s imperative to understand that heart disease is the #1 killer of all people (men and women) around the world.
-I know that people are deathly afraid of Covid-19 right now, but cardiovascular disease is still #1.
+I know that people are deathly afraid of Covid-19, but cardiovascular disease is still #1.

 - CVDs are the number 1 cause of death globally: more people die annually from CVDs than from any other cause.